-This year, RiverCity will be competing in a new competition operated by Water Polo Queensland, the 2024-25 Summer Season in the new Brisbane Metropolitan Junior Competition - Term 4 2024 and Term 1 2025.
+RiverCity will be competing in the Brisbane Metropolitan Junior Competition - Term 4 2024 and Term 1 2025 - operated by Water Polo Queensland.

 The following is Water Polo Queensland's description of the competition:

-The Brisbane Metropolitan Water Polo Junior Competition will be scheduled to be held across numerous South-East Queensland venues throughout Terms 4 & 1 in 2024 & 2025, catering for athletes aged from 8 to 18 years of age within 6 age group categories.
+The Brisbane Metropolitan Water Polo Junior Competition (BMJC) will be scheduled to be held across numerous South-East Queensland venues throughout Terms 4 & 1 in 2025 & 2026, catering for athletes aged from 8 to 18 years of age within 7 age group categories.
 The competition expects to cater for 21 affiliated Schools and Clubs encompassing over 2,500 competitors.

-The format of the 2024/25 Brisbane Metropolitan Water Polo Junior Competition will see 14 Rounds plus a 3 Round Finals and Playoff series.
-Competition will focus around the U12, U13, U14, U15, U16, U17 and U18 divisions with 4 grades within each age group to cater for competitive, social, and beginner athletes.
-The purpose of multiple divisions is to ensure that the teams are participating against teams of similar ability, for a more closely contested competition and an enhanced development experience for the players.
+BMJC Competition will focus around the U12 - U18 age groups with different divisions to cater for competitive, social, and beginner athletes.
+The purpose of multiple divisions is to ensure that the teams are participating against teams of similar ability, for a more closely contested competition and an enhanced development experience for the athletes

 Details of the new competition can be found on Water Polo Queensland’s website.